Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-As an aside, notice the formulation of auction payoffs in equations (\ref{eq:revenueSPA}) and (\ref{eq:revenueFPA}) is different from typical set-ups.
-As mentioned previously, in most auction models the term $Y(0)$ is set to zero because it is assumed that a bidder only accrues utility when she wins the auction.
+Notice that the formulation of auction payoffs in equations (\ref{eq:revenueSPA}) and (\ref{eq:revenueFPA}) is somewhat unconventional.
+In most auction models, the term $Y(0)$ is set to zero because it is assumed that a bidder only accrues utility when they win the auction.
 However, this convention is not suitable to our setting given the interpretation of the terms $Y(1)$ and $Y(0)$.
-In particular, a consumer might have a baseline propensity to purchase the advertiser's product even if he is not exposed to her ad, which is associated with the term $Y(0)$.
-Exposure to the ad might affect this propensity, further implying that $Y(1)\neq Y(0)$.
+A user might have a baseline propensity to purchase the advertiser's product even if they are not exposed to the ad, which is associated with the term $Y(0)$.
+Exposure to the ad might affect this propensity, implying that $Y(1)\neq Y(0)$.